MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/cloud-operations-servicing.md

 For customers, partners, and Microsoft to be successful in this endeavor, we must ensure that most of the actions are self-serve with the Microsoft Dynamics Service Engineering (DSE) team managing by exception.
 To attain this self-serve mode, the Microsoft Product team continues to add more automation around the various features needed to operate an environment.

-The Finance and Operations apps are managed services.
+The finance and operations apps are managed services.
 This means that Microsoft is responsible for managing and operating the production environments.
 Microsoft’s Dynamics Service Engineering team is available 24 hours a day, 7 days a week, and 365 days a year to operate and manage our customers' production systems.

 ## Monitor and troubleshoot the health of your environment
 A key tenant for a successful onboarding experience to the cloud service is knowing the health of your environments at all times and being able to troubleshoot health issues when necessary.
-Lifecycle Services (LCS), which is the admin center for Finance and Operations, contains a collection of monitoring and diagnostics tools which can help ensure that you have an accurate view of the environments that you manage.
+Lifecycle Services (LCS), which is the admin center for finance and operations, contains a collection of monitoring and diagnostics tools which can help ensure that you have an accurate view of the environments that you manage.
 For more information, see [Monitoring and diagnostics tools in Lifecycle Services (LCS)](monitoring-diagnostics.md).

 ## Update your environment
 After go-live, the Production environment must be updated at regular intervals.
 Lifecycle Services (LCS) provides a self-serve experience to continuously update your environments.

 ### Update types
-For customers who are on **Dynamics 365 for Finance and Operations version 8.0 (April 2018) and earlier**, the following updates are available:
+For customers who are on **Dynamics 365 Finance version 8.0 (April 2018) and earlier**, the following updates are available:

 - **Platform updates** – A single cumulative binary update of all the platform fixes.
 - **Application hotfixes** – Application hotfixes that are released as granular X++ updates.
 - **Application release** – A new major release of the application.
 This type of update typically requires an upgrade.
 - **Application customizations** – Customizations that are built on top of the application.
 The best practice is to apply a single deployable package that consists of all your independent software vendor (ISV) solutions and customizations.

-For customers who are on **Dynamics 365 for Finance and Operations version 8.1 (October 2018) and later**, the following updates are available:
+For customers who are on **Dynamics 365 Finance version 8.1 (October 2018) and later**, the following updates are available:

 - **Application updates** – A single cumulative binary update of the application and the platform fixes.
 You can update for yourself by using the regular update flows.
 Otherwise, you will be automatically updated by Microsoft.
 - **Application customizations** – Customizations that are built on top of the application.
 The best practice is to apply a single deployable package that consists of all your ISV solutions and customizations.